Monday, August 7, 2017

 August 5 – Dive Day

 We’ve had interesting set lists during the last three breakfasts here at the hotel.
 The first morning they played the “Happy Birthday” song, but they played ten different Asian versions of it and were still rolling out more as we left.
 Yesterday they played techno and house music at an uncomfortably high volume.
-This morning they must have found the Spotify “Saddest Instrumentals Ever” channel because I was nearly crying by the end of it, but part of that is because the breakfast sucked too.
+This morning they must have found the Spotify “Saddest Instrumentals Ever” channel because I was nearly crying by the end of it, but part We’ve had interesting set lists during the last three breakfasts here at the hotel.
+The first morning they played the “Happy Birthday” song, but they played ten different Asian versions of it (all horrible) and were still rolling out more as we left.
+Yesterday they played techno and house music at an uncomfortably high volume.
+This morning they must have found the Spotify “Saddest Instrumentals Ever” channel because I was nearly crying by the end of it, but part of that was because the breakfast sucked too.

 Today was dive day so we were out of the hotel and at the dive shop by 7:15.
 Us and an Australian couple were picked up by a taxi and driven to the main port, which was a chaotic mess.
 It seemed that every single dive boat, tourist boat, fishing boat, ferry and cargo ship were trying to get loaded and out of there at the same time so it was a complete frenzy of activity, none of which looked particularly orchestrated.